gingerwizard/react-loader-display/README.md

  Ref prop:
  * This is a normal "ref" prop as per React's built-in functionality.
- * A ref makes it possible to target a React component using javascript
+ * A ref makes it possible to target a React component using javascript.
- * The ref can be any string you want to use, as long as it's referenced correctly
+ * The ref can be any string you want to use, as long as it's referenced correctly.